goncalogalante/goncalogalante/README.md

   - Majored in <strong>Artificial Intelligence, Robotics and Control</strong> at <strong><em>Instituto Superior Técnico</em></strong>.

 <p align="left">
-  - Wrote my Master's thesis at the <strong><em>Institute for Systems and Robotics</em></strong>, where my work led to a research paper that was <strong>accepted for presentation</strong> in Texas, USA, at the <a href="https://signalprocessingsociety.org/blog/isbi-2025-2025-ieee-international-symposium-biomedical-imaging" target="_blank"><strong>2025 IEEE International Symposium on Biomedical Imaging</strong></a> — a top-tier international IEEE conference.
+  - Researched at <strong><em>Institute for Systems and Robotics</em></strong>, where my thesis work led to a research paper that was <strong>accepted for presentation</strong> in Texas, USA, at the <a href="https://signalprocessingsociety.org/blog/isbi-2025-2025-ieee-international-symposium-biomedical-imaging" target="_blank"><strong>2025 IEEE International Symposium on Biomedical Imaging</strong></a> — a top-tier international IEEE conference.
 </p>

 </br>